Why people choose you

 The real spectrum of choice: from “everyone” to “only”

+Most businesses sit in the worst possible place: Everyone.
 They’re obscure, generic, and forgettable.
 Their messaging sounds the same as everyone else.
 They offer what everyone else offers.
 They compete on price because there’s nothing else to compete on.

-Then there’s one of a few — better, but still replaceable.
+Then there’s one of a few, better, but still replaceable.

-These are brands customers genuinely prefer — not because of price or convenience, but because the brand feels like the right fit.
+And then, there are only choice brands.
+These are brands customers genuinely prefer, not because of price or convenience, but because the brand feels like the right fit.

 You become an “only” choice by being: